fhildeb/lukso-node-guide/docs/guides/ssh-setup/initialization.md

 This page will cover your SSH client preparation for seamless access to your node.
 You will verify that SSH is installed on your personal computer, create a convenient host alias in your SSH configuration, and perform a test connection.

-## 1. Check SSH Installation

-Before verifying basic access, we must check if SSH is already installed, like most modern operation systems.

 :::info

 The following steps are performed on your 💻 **personal computer**.

 :::

+## 1. Check SSH Installation

+Before verifying basic access, we must check if SSH is already installed.
 Open the terminal and check your SSH client version:

 ```sh
 ssh -V
 ```

-You should see output similar to:
+You should see an output similar to:

 ```sh
 OpenSSH_9.0p1, LibreSSL 3.3.6